Last Friday, 28th of June, 2024, was our school first graduation. 7 kids finished their 8th year at our school.

 I became emotional as the graduation ceremony began.
 At that moment, I couldn’t process why I was shaken.
 It’s probably was a combination of realizing these children would no longer be in our school after that day and the fact that we had managed to survive for seven years.

-I thought there was much to recognize.
+There were much to recognize.
 Sharon and Maggie had managed to grow this school from about 10 kids to a community of more than 300 people.
 Our students were very artistic and musical.
 Of all the things these graduates could have chosen as a gift for their teacher, they decided to write and perform a song for her.
 The graduation day was also our end-of-term concert, where our students performed a variety of choral and orchestral pieces.
 It has become a tradition that parents, students, and teachers all look forward to.

 I am happy I invested all my savings into this.
 It’s a meaningful investment of our money and time.
 Our own children are benefiting from it, and we have made a positive impact on all the kids and families who decided to let their children spend their primary years with us.